nvs/lua-stormlib/README.md

 5. Only zlib compression is supported at this time.
 6. Locales are not supported.
 As such, the only locale ID used is `0`.
 7. Setting a file's date and time is not supported.
+8. Functionality primarily targets Warcraft III and its use cases.

 [LuaFileSystem]: https://github.com/keplerproject/luafilesystem